 How to break the stigma around mental illness in the workplace

-More than 70% of people with mental illness actively hide their mental illness from others, with many of those doing so out of fear of discrimination when looking for or keeping a job, according to a recent report by the World Federation for Mental Health (WFMH).
+More than 70% of people with mental illness actively hide their mental illness from others, with many of those doing so out of fear of discrimination when looking for or keeping a job, according to a 2018 report by the World Federation for Mental Health (WFMH).

 Although mental illness is experienced to some degree by a significant proportion of the global workforce, the reason behind keeping it concealed is largely that it is still often seen as a taboo issue – one that is avoided and ignored in many cases rather than understood and accepted.

 Despite the efforts of governments worldwide to correct the mental illness disadvantage, stigma and lack of awareness surrounding mental health issues continue to be barriers to workplace equality.

 In its report, the WFMH found in a survey of 500 UK employers that 44% thought employees ‘suffering from stress are able to work effectively at all time points’ and 42% thought workplace policies for mental health/stress were designed simply to avoid litigation.
 This lack of awareness can not only lead to unhealthy workplaces and workplace inequality, but also workplace cultures where staff lack an understanding of how to help and support their colleagues when they experience a mental health issue.

 Understanding and accepting mental health issues as a part of day-to-day life – as workplaces largely do with physical health issues – is the first step in breaking the stigma around mental illness in the workplace and fostering supportive and inclusive work environments.